potatoqualitee/psmodulecache/README.md

 There can be no module name duplication in _'modules-to-cache'_ or _'modules-to-cache-prerelease'_.
 There is no check on grouping module names present in _'modules-to-cache'_ and in _'modules-to-cache-prerelease'_.
-Some cases will be filtered before call Save-Module, this ensures, when creating the cache, that a module of the same version is not saved several times.
+Some cases will be filtered before call _Save-Module_, this ensures, when creating the cache, that a module of the same version is not saved several times.
 The module name duplication check is case insensitive.

 We consider the combination _'InvokeBuild,InvokeBuild::'_ as identical to _'InvokeBuild,InvokeBuild'_.
 In this case, internally, the final setting will be equal to: